eduardo-vitral/scalefree/README.md

         True, if the user wants to generate new .e files.
     debug: boolean
         True, if the user whises to print the Fortran output.
+    usevp: boolean
+        True, if the user wishes to have VP information.

     Returns
     -------